atyryshkina/algorithm-performance-analysis/README.md

 ![alt text](images/model_benchmarks_outliers.png)

 Pruning the outliers with the isolation forest improved the performance of the MLPRegressor, the Ridge Regressor, and the SGD Regressor.
 Surpisingly, it did not improve the performance of the Random Forest Regressor or Extra Trees.
-Because of this, we did not continue to used the pruned datset for the remainder of the tests.
+Because of this, we did not continue to use the dataset pruned by the isolation forest for the remainder of the tests.

 The full results can be viewed [benchmarks/comparison_benchmarks.csv](benchmarks/comparison_benchmarks.csv).
 It includes the time (in seconds) to train the model.
 The performance is marked as NaN if it's r-squared scores was below -1000.0, as was often the case with the linear regressor.
 We also marked a score as NaN if a model took more than 5 minutes to train, as was sometimes the case with the SVR Regressor, whose complexity scales quickly with the size of the training set.
-And the results for the dataset pruned with the isolation forest can be found at [benchmarks/comparison_benchmarks_minus_outliers.csv](benchmarks/comparison_benchmarks_minus_outliers.csv)
+And the results for the dataset pruned with the isolation forest can be found at [benchmarks/comparison_benchmarks_minus_outliers.csv](benchmarks/comparison_benchmarks_minus_outliers.csv).
+The results can be replicated with [scripts/comparison_benchmarks.py](scripts/comparison_benchmarks.py)